sanger-pathogens/gps-pipeline-sanger/README.md

   | `--resistance_to_mic` | Any valid path to a `tsv` file<br />(Default: `"$projectDir/data/resistance_to_MIC.tsv"`) | Path to the resistance phenotypes to MIC (minimum inhibitory concentration) lookup table. |

 ## Singularity
+  > [!NOTE]
-  > ℹ️ This section is only valid when Singularity is used as the container engine
+  > This section is only valid when Singularity is used as the container engine

   | Option | Values | Description |
   | --- | ---| --- |